localstack/docs/content/en/tutorials/ecs-ecr-container-app/index.md

 The Docker image will take a few seconds to be pushed to the local ECR repository.
 Once the Docker image is pushed to the ECR repository, we will create an ECS cluster and deploy our NGINX web server.

-## Create the local ECS infrastructure
+## Creating the local ECS infrastructure

 LocalStack supports ECS task definitions, services, and tasks.
 It allows deploying our ECR containers via the ECS Fargate launch type, which utilizes the local Docker engine to deploy containers locally.
 Before deploying our NGINX web server, we will create the required ECS infrastructure on our local machine using a CloudFormation template.
 Based on a [publically available CloudFormation template](https://github.com/awslabs/aws-cloudformation-templates/blob/master/aws/services/ECS/FargateLaunchType/clusters/public-vpc.yml), you can create a new file named `ecs.infra.yml` inside a new `templates` directory.